beeware/rubicon-java/docs/how-to/contribute-code.rst

     (venv) $ cd rubicon-objc
     (venv) $ pip install -e .

-Next, check if `python-config` passes exists in your environment, and points at your current active Python 3 install.
+Next, check if `python-config` exists in your environment, and points at your current active Python 3 install.
 You can confirm this by running:

 .. code-block:: sh

-   (venv) $ python-config --prefix
+   (venv) $ python3-config --prefix

 and checking that the path points at the same Python that you're using.
 If it doesn't, set a ``PYTHON_CONFIG`` environment variable: